Ali-Rabeh/tum-adlr-08/README.md

 # TUM-ADLR-08 - Multimodal Sensor Fusion in Differentiable Filters Using A Learned Proposal Distribution
 Welcome to the repository for our project in the SS23 iteration of the Advanced Deep Learning for Robotics (ADLR) course at TUM!
-We explored methods for sensor fusion in differentiable particle filters to enhance nonlinear state etsimates in a pushing scenario.
+We were designated as group 8 and explored methods for sensor fusion in differentiable particle filters to enhance nonlinear state estimates in a real-world pushing scenario.

 ## Repository Overview
 | Directory/Script | Content |